zibhub/GNDMS/installation-guide/index.md

 ### Finalize installation

-Please edit `$GLOBUS_LOCATION/etc/gndms_shared/monitor.properties` and set `monitor.enabled = false`.
-This will disable the monitor shell after `monitor.configRefreshCycle` ms (defaults to 30 seconds).
+Please edit `$GLOBUS_LOCATION/etc/gndms_shared/monitor.properties` and set `monitor.enabled=false` and `monitor.noShutdownIfRunning=false`.
+This will disable the monitor shell after `monitor.configRefreshCycle` ms (defaults to 17 seconds).
 Alternatively, just restart the globus container.

 **Congratulations** *At this point the installation is complete and you have a running installation of GNDMS.*